k-Spectra of weakly-c-Balanced Words: Reconstructing Weakly- -Balanced Words from their -Spectra

-In the proof of Proposition~\ref{prop:erdos}, a pivotal role is played by particularly unbalanced scattered factors, which contain many $\ta$’s and a few $\tb$’s or vice-versa.
-The question arises as to whether this is due to the fact that these unbalanced scattered factors contain inherently more information about the structure of the whole word than the strictly balanced ones?
-In the general case, the answer is, sometimes at least, yes: we cannot distinguish between e.g. two words in $\{a\}^*$ by their strictly balanced scattered factors, as the only such factor is $\epsilon$.
-The same problem arises for all words which are sufficiently unbalanced.
-However, if in addition we consider only strictly balanced words $w$, then the situation changes.
-We conjecture that in fact, for strictly balanced words $w$, the strictly balanced scattered factors are just as informative about the $w$ as the unbalanced ones.
+In the proof of Proposition~\ref{prop:erdos}, a pivotal role is played by scattered factors which contain many $\ta$s and a few $\tb$s or vice-versa.
+The question arises as to whether this is due to the fact that these scattered factors contain inherently more information about the structure of the whole word than e.g., weakly-$0$-balanced ones.
+In the general case, the answer is, sometimes at least, yes: we cannot distinguish between e.g. two words in $\{\ta\}^*$ by their weakly-$0$-balanced scattered factors, as the only such factor is $\varepsilon$.
+The same problem arises for all words which have a sufficiently uneven ratio of $\ta$s to $\tb$s.

+However, if in addition we consider only weakly-$0$-balanced words, then the situation changes.
+We conjecture that in fact, for these words $w$, the weakly-$0$-balanced scattered factors are just as informative about the $w$ as the unbalanced ones.
 More formally, we believe the following adaptation of Proposition~\ref{prop:erdos} holds:

 {\value{definition}} \begin{conjecture} Let $k \in \mathbb{N}$.
 Let $k^\prime = k+1$ for odd $k$, and $k^\prime = k+2$ for even~$k$.~Let $w, w^\prime \in \Sigma_{\ed}^{2k}$ such that $\ScatFact_{k^\prime}(w) \cap \Sigma^{k'}_{\ed}= \ScatFact_{k^\prime}(w^\prime) \cap \Sigma^{k'}_{\ed}$.
 Then $w = w^\prime$. \end{conjecture} \refstepcounter{definition}